 Health and Safety Emergencies: (541) 737-7000

-Students have multiple opportunities for linguistic and cultural immersion in Querétaro, Mexico, a top study abroad destination since 1986.
-Students may choose a Summer Session, with 5, 6 or 11-week program options or a 14-week fall semester Mexican Studies Program.
-As neighboring North American countries Mexico and the United States share a long history and an ever evolving relationship.
-Mexico, one of the US’s largest trading partners, is a fascinating country undergoing significant changes in the 21st century.
+Students have an opportunity for linguistic and cultural immersion in Querétaro, Mexico, a top study abroad destination since 1986.
+In summer, an intensive six-week session is available.
+As neighboring North American countries Mexico and the United States share a long history and an ever-evolving relationship.
+Mexico, one of the US’s largest trading partners has a rich history spanning ancient Indigenous civilizations through Spanish colonization to currently having the second largest economy in Latin America.

 Querétaro | Mexico

-Students select from multiple opportunities to study in Querétaro, Mexico, a top study abroad destination since 1986.
-Students may choose one of the three different Summer Session options of 5, 6 or 11-weeks in length or a fall 14-week semester Mexican Studies Program.
-Characterized by an unusual blend of indigenous cultures, a history of colonial conquest and domination and a modern contemporary society, Mexico is compelling, and often surprising.
+Students have an opportunity for linguistic and cultural immersion in Querétaro, Mexico, a top study abroad destination since 1986.
+In summer, an intensive six-week session is available.
+Characterized by an unusual blend of Indigenous cultures, a history of colonial conquest and domination and a modern contemporary society, Mexico is compelling, and often surprising.
 Querétaro, a UNESCO World Heritage Site, with its safety, central location and economic stability is an ideal city to experience Mexico and get to know its people.

 Highlights: